Kiyomizu-dera: Tamuramaro, the Warror Who Conquered the North with Kannon's Blessings

 The Noh play, Tamura

 The main attractions are the beauty of a spring evening adorned with cherry blossoms and moonlight at Kiyomizu-dera Temple, where a boy embodying the incarnation of Tamuramaro appears.
-In addition, the narrative unfolds the triumph and celebration of Tamuramaro, who is associated with the founding of Kiyomizu-dera Temple, as he overcomes his enemies with the blessing of Kannon's divine power.
+In addition, the narrative unfolds the triumph and celebration of Tamuramaro, who is associated with the founding of Kiyomizu-dera, as he overcomes his enemies with the blessing of Kannon's divine power.

-Tohoku on the eve of the appearance of Shogun, Tamuramaro
+Tohoku on the Eve of the Appearance of Shogun, Tamuramaro

 Aterui